tlgrf/python-flask-car-routes-lab/README.md

 - Navigate to http://127.0.0.1:5555/ on browser to see the welcome message.

 - To check a specific model, append the model name to the URL.
-For example: http://127.0.0.1:5555/Beedle (try any other model in "existing_models")
+For example: http://127.0.0.1:5555/M2 (or any other model in "existing_models")

 ---